The Teichm\"uller and Riemann Moduli Stacks: The Teichm uller groupoid.

 thanks to \eqref{compatibility}.
 And it descends on \eqref{morphismholonomy3} as the composition of germs.
 This is analytic as a map from

-onto $K_{\alpha,\beta,\gamma, L, L'}$ in both cases.
-This finishes the proof of (ii). \end{proof} To finish this section, we want to clarify the relationships between $K_{\mathcal U}$ and the holonomy groupoids of the $L$-foliations.
+onto $K_{\alpha,\beta,\gamma, L, L'}$ in both cases. \end{proof} To finish this section, we want to clarify the relationships between $K_{\mathcal U}$ and the holonomy groupoids of the $L$-foliations.
 Here it is important to take special care to Remark \ref{atlases}.
 To avoid confusions, we will index the connected components of the objects of $G_{\mathcal U}$ by $\sqcup A_L$; and those of $K_{\mathcal U}$ by $A$.
 We insist on the fact that these two sets are different since we added extra indices to construct $K_{\mathcal U}$.
 With that difference on mind, we have immediately

 \begin{proposition} Let $L\in\mathcal L$.
 The holonomy groupoid of the $L$-foliation is given by the full subgroupoid of $K_{\mathcal U}$ over $\sqcup_{\alpha\in A_L}K_\alpha$. \end{proposition}

 In particular, if $\mathcal L$ contains a single element, we have Morita equivalence, cf. section \ref{rigidified}.